 Graduate Nurse Program

-The Memorial Hospital has a Graduate Nurse Program which is designed to assist Graduate Nurses in their transition to professional practice.
-This program is available to newly registered Enrolled Nurses and Registered Nurses and it aims to:
+The Memorial Hospitals Graduate Nurse Program is designed to assist Graduate Nurses in their transition to professional practice.
+This program is available to newly registered, Registered and Enrolled Nurses and it aims to:

 Assessment is based on the Australian Nursing and Midwifery Council (ANMC) Competency Standards.